 Tofurky Plant-Based Deli Slices

 Kicking off this brand breakdown is Tofurky Plant-Based Deli Slices.
 Edible right out the package, these slices look just like the real deal.
-They offer seven different flavor options including smoked ham, bologna, roast beef, and many more.
+They offer seven different flavor of vegan deli slices including smoked ham, bologna, roast beef, and many more.
 With a serving size of five slices, you can build quite a hearty sandwich; however, do be mindful as Tofurky slices top the chart with 350mg of sodium/serving.
 Whether you eat them cold or pop them in a panini press, Tofurky plant-based slices will make all of your sandwich dreams come true.

 Lightlife Smart Deli Ham